johanbook/docs/docs/programming/patterns/srp.md

 # Single Responsibility Principle

-The **Single Responsibility Principle** (**SRP**) is a principle that states that a module should only ever have one reason to change.
-This can also be considered that a module, piece of code or a system should only have one responsibility.
-It can be expressed as "should do one thing only and do it well".
+The **Single Responsibility Principle** (**SRP**) is a principle that states that a module should only have one reason to change.
+This means that code with high cohesion should put together, or simply put, code that change together should be together.

+SRP helps creating clean code and enforces precise names and focused classes.

-It is similar to the Unix principle.
+It is similar to the [Unix principle](./unix-principle.md).

 ## Flag arguments

 A flag argument is a sign that a function does more than one thing.
 Then the single responsibility of this function should be to delegate the work to other functions.

-High cohesion

-One class should have only one reason to change.

-Identify things that are chanigng for different reasons.

-Group together things that change for the same reason.

-SR{P requires precise names, focused classes.